angular/angular/aio/content/guide/workspace-config.md

 ### Optimization and source map configuration

-The `--optimization` and `--sourceMap` command options are simple Boolean flags.
+The `optimization` and `sourceMap` browser builder options can be either a Boolean or an Object for more fine-grained configuration.
-You can supply an object as a configuration value for either of these to provide more detailed instruction.
+In this section we will explain how to fine tune these options.

-* The flag `--optimization` applies to both scripts, styles and fonts.
+* The `optimization` option applies to scripts, styles and fonts.
 You can supply a value such as the following to apply optimization to one or the other:

 <code-example language="json">